maxbarnas/sigkill.dk/links.md

 link repositories (think [Reddit](https://reddit.com)) took over everything, every personal web page would have links to the personal pages of other people.
-Personal web pages are nothing like what they used to me (most just rank Twitter it seems), but there are still some cool ones around.
+Personal web pages are nothing like what they used to be (most just use Twitter it seems), but there are still some cool ones around.
 Here's a list of the ones I think are worth checking out.